THEMLGDOCTOR12/Pokemon-Save-Dumper/README.md

 To run bintohex

-    - run tsc bintohex.ts then node bintohex.js input.txt output.sav where the input.txt is the output from the Game Boy
+    - run tsc bintohex.ts then node bintohex.js input.txt output.sav; where the input.txt is the output from the Game Boy

 ## Credts
 Tega, Base Save Dumper Code - Francis Stokes (https://github.com/francisrstokes)